FIELD SOBRIETY TESTS

 Otherwise known as … PATTING YOUR HEAD, WHILE RUBBING YOUR TUMMY, WHILE BEING WATCHED BY AN ARMED POLICE OFFICER, WAITING TO TAKE YOU TO JAIL

 Alcohol and other drugs reduce a person’s ability to divide attention.
-Even when under the influence of alcohol, people can handle a single focused attention task fairly well.
-For example, a driver may be able to keep her car within the lane as long as the road is straight when the road curves, the impaired driver may not and run off the road.
+The Highway Patrol Manual says even when under the influence of alcohol, people can handle a single focused attention task fairly well.
+For example, a driver may be able to keep her car within the lane as long as the road is straight when the road curves, however, the impaired driver may not and run off the road.

-The concept of divided attention has been applied to FSTs.
-Prosecution and law enforcement believe FSTs simulate the divided attention characteristics of driving.
-We all agree in order to operate a vehicle safely you must exercise the following mental and physical capabilities:
+The government has applied the concept of divided attention to Field Sobriety Tests.
+Prosecution and law enforcement believe Field Sobriety Tests simulate the divided attention characteristics of driving.
+They point out to operate a vehicle safely you must exercise the following mental and physical capabilities:

 (1) Information processing.